Mixed Ability Teaching for Mastery: Classroom How To

 8 Printable Low Threshold, High Ceiling Activities for Upper and Lower Key Stage 2 Maths - Curriculum Linked for Years 3, 4, 5, 6

-Differentiation in the classroom should focus on how pupils can be helped to understand new concepts and techniques.
+Differentiation in teaching and differentiation in the classroom should focus on how pupils can be helped to understand new concepts and techniques.
 Once upon a time, this meant preparing different activities or worksheets for different groups of pupils and that is still okay.
 Catering for the different needs of the children in your class inevitably means using various strategies and there can be advantages and disadvantages to each.

 Differentiation strategies work in some situations, but not in others.
 It is not always possible or appropriate to differentiate by changing e.g. the range of numbers used in an activity but sometimes this is the appropriate step to take.